-Have you ever wondered why some companies ask for Resume and the others ask for a CV?
+Have you ever wondered why some companies ask for a Resume and others ask for a CV?
 Have you been using both of them interchangeably?
-Well, many don’t know the difference between CV and resume.
+Well, many don’t know the difference between a CV and a resume.
 Most are confused about the usage of the two.
 While they generally settle down by using the same document, both certainly don’t indicate the same thing.
 Do you want to know what exactly separates a CV from a Resume?
-What all are the basic difference between CV and Resume?
-If yes, then stay tuned with our blog and as it aims to equip you with a clear understanding regarding both the documents.
-We are sure that after reading the blog, next time you will definitely fetch the right one for a career opportunity.
+What is the basic difference between a CV and a Resume?
+If yes, then stay tuned with our blog as it aims to equip you with a clear understanding of both documents.
+We are sure that after reading the blog, next time you will fetch the right one for a career opportunity.

-Before we go on and understand the major difference between CV and Resume, let us first study what is Resume.
-Resume is a French word and it says ‘to sum-up’.
+Before we go on and understand the major difference between a CV and a Resume, let us first study what is Resume.
+A resume is a French word and it says ‘to sum-up’.
 Hence, it is a short document ranging from 1-2 pages and includes the basic information and work history in brief.
-Its objective is to make the candidate stand out of the competition.
+Its objective is to make the candidate stand out from the competition.
 It is a highly customizable document and can be tailored according to the needs and demands of a specific post.
-It doesn’t necessarily have to be chronologically ordered and does not have to cover your whole professional experiences.
+It doesn’t necessarily have to be chronologically ordered and does not have to cover your whole professional experience.

 Here is the Resume Format:

 Give a short overview of yourself.

 Mention your career objectives and goals

 Mention all the degrees, certificates, and diplomas you have acquired along with the name of the institution and the year of passing.